webplatform/docs-wpd/Content/Import_Guide/index.md

 * Choose a page category for your page, and fill it in.
 Page categories are generally the same as page types (see the [http://webplatform.org/docs/WPD:New_Page New page tool]), but you should fill in a more specific page category identifier, as several different ones might fit into a single page type.
 For example, it would include things like DOM Interface (as opposed to API_Object being the page type).
 The point of this column is to enumerate how many import scripts we would need based on how many categories of things to import there are from your content.
 * Choose a page type for your page to be based on, at the [http://webplatform.org/docs/WPD:New_Page New page tool], and fill it in.

-[ALEX - I CREATED A NEW "WPD NAME" COLUMN IN THE BATCH TABS ON YOUR SPREADSHEET, AS IT IS EASIER TO AKE A NOTE OF THE NAME YOU ARE GOING TO USE FIRST, AND THEN FILL IN THE URL WHEN THE NEW PAGE TOOL CREATES IT FOR YOU, WHIHC WON'T BE UNTIL SLIGHTLY LATER]

 == Implementation ==

 === Fill in your chosen page title===